Harue Station: Platforms

+Adjacent stations

 History

 Harue Station opened on 1 May 1926.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

+On 16 March 2024, this station was transferred to the Hapi-Line Fukui Line due to the opening of the western extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 1,003 passengers daily (boarding passengers only).